 ClustrixDB rethinks how relational databases can deliver the cloud-scale deployment experience and support the massive transaction volumes that modern applications need.
 Built from the ground up to scale linearly, operate on any cloud, and out-perform its predecessors, ClustrixDB is not your grandfather’s RDBMS.

-Why ClustrixDB Scales
+How ClustrixDB Scales Out

 The key characteristic of a shared-nothing architecture is that every node owns part of the data, evenly dividing responsibility for reading and writing to the data, and reducing contention.

-Every node has a query compiler and can accept queries.
+In addition, every node has a query compiler and can accept queries.
 The database engine processes local data within each node.
 The data map is replicated on all nodes and knows where each primary and secondary key lives.